The 2050 Calculator approach is being adapted and developed further by teams outside of the UK

 2050 Calculator international outreach

-DECC strongly supports other countries or regions that want to use the 2050 Calculator methodology to explore their future energy choices, and is keen for this to have the same transformational impact as it has done in the UK.
-DECC also wants to learn from the modeling approaches of other experts to improve the 2050 methodology.
+BEIS strongly supports other countries or regions that want to use the 2050 Calculator methodology to explore their future energy choices, and is keen for this to have the same transformational impact as it has done in the UK.
+BEIS also wants to learn from the modelling approaches of other experts to improve the 2050 methodology.

 All three versions of the UK 2050 Calculator are open source, and some training material is available below.
-If you have any questions or are interested in developing a new version of the Calculator, please contact the 2050 pathways team.
+If you have any questions or are interested in developing a new version of the Calculator, please contact the 2050 pathways team firstname.lastname@example.org.

 Which other places have published 2050 Calculators?

-DECC is working with the Foreign and Commonwealth Office (FCO), UK Embassies and the Department for International Development (DFID) to engage with experts from around the world.
-Seven teams have already published their own versions of the Calculator:
+BEIS is working with the Foreign and Commonwealth Office (FCO), UK Embassies and the Department for International Development (DFID) to engage with experts from around the world.
+Twenty four teams have already published their own versions of the Calculator:

-- China: In 2012, the Energy Research Institute of the National Development and Reform Commission (NDRC) of the People’s Republic of China published its China 2050 Calculator, English language version and China 2050 Calculator, Chinese language version.
+- China: In 2012, the Energy Research Institute of the National Development and Reform Commission (NDRC) of the People’s Republic of China published a China 2050 Calculator, and since then has developed a Calculator for Inner Mongolia province.

 - South Korea: In 2013, the South Korean University of Sejong published a South Korean 2050 Calculator as an excel spreadsheet, a web tool, and as a My2050 simulation.

-- Taiwan: In 2013, the Taiwanese Ministry of Economic Affairs and the Industrial Technology Research Institute published their calculator as an Excel spreadsheet, webtool and as a My2050 simulation.
-You can also read a blog post about the launch of the Calculator.
+- Taiwan: In 2013, the Taiwanese Ministry of Economic Affairs and the Industrial Technology Research Institute published their Taiwan 2050 Calculator and My2030 game).

 How to build a 2050 Calculator